ormsolutions/NORMA/README.md

 for _experimental_ in your start menu, you'll see an option to _Start Experimental Instance of Visual Studio 201x_.
 Alternately, open the _Developer Command Prompt for Visual Studio 201x_ command prompt and run _devenv /rootsuffix Exp_.
 Once the Experimental instance is open shut it down again.
 3. Make sure the PLiX extension is installed and available for the NORMA build.
-To get PLiX.vsix, you need to download the NORMA installer _but not actually install it_.
+To get PLiX installed, you need to download the NORMA installer _but not actually install it_.
+I recommend using the Per-User version of PLiX so that there is no chance of interference with your Experimental builds.
     * Open Visual Studio and go to the extension dialog (Tools/Updates and Extension in VS2017, Extensions/Manage Extension in VS2019)
     * Click _Online_ and search for NORMA
-    * Select the item to install.
+    * Select the item to install, choosing the Per User option.
+Note that plix is the same in VS2017 and VS2019 (32-bit environments), but the VS2022 and VS2026 64-bit environments have a different version.
     * Close Visual Studio and let the installer launch and download the .vsix file. _DO NOT CLICK MODIFY._
     * The extension will be the latest item in your %temp% directory.
 (From a command prompt, cd %temp% then dir /od will list it last.
 The file name will be random, but it will have a .vsix extension).
 Copy this file, but rename it to have a .zip extension.
     * Close the installer.
     * Open the Windows Explorer and find the renamed .vsix.
 Open the context menu to view the file properties, then locate the Security warning at the bottom of the dialog and click the Unblock button (if you can't find that you're fine).
-    * Open the renamed .vsix file and extract the PLiX.vsix file.
+    * Open the renamed .vsix file and extract the PLiX.PerUser.vsix file.
 You're doing two things with this file.
-    * First, install the PLiX.vsix.
+    * First, install the PLiX.PerUser.vsix.
 Just double click on it an let it install.
 This will add it to all of the Visual Studio instances.
     * Second, copy the file into your NORMA git repository in the VSIXInstall/VSIXOnly directory.
 4. Open the _Developer Command Prompt for Visual Studio 201x_ as an administrator and navigate to the NORMA git root.
 (As in other Visual Studio version, this will be your launch environment when working with NORMA, so you might want to add a shortcut to the start menu.)
 5. Unlike earlier versions, the VS installation is no longer in a fixed location discoverable from the registry, so the NORMA build needs you to provide some data.
 Depending on your version, run either `VS2017.bat` or `VS2019.bat`, which will fail with instructions on how to create a VS20xxInstallation.bat file.
 Following the instructions, then run `VS20xx.bat` again.
 In earlier VS versions built NORMA files will be under the `C:\Program Files (x86)\ORM Solutions` directory.
 With the side-by-side installs, the location will be based on the VS version and (15.0 for VS2017, 16.0 for VS2019) and the VisualStudioInstallSuffix you just set.
 For example, my install suffix for VS2019 is f5148b42, so the build NORMA files install under the `%localappdata%\Microsoft\VisualStudio\16.0_f5148b42Exp\ORM Solutions\Natural ORM Architect` directory.
 The exact install directory is based on the git version--you can run `NORMAGitVer.bat` to see it.
 Note that the schema files will be copied to the Visual Studio installation, which is why you need to be running as an administrator.